 # HardBounce

 An email was sent to the user, and it was returned as a hard bounce.
-Iterable unsubscribes users who hard bounce.
+Iterable unsubscribes users who hard bounce, but these unsubscribes aren't included in unsubscribe metrics reported in Campaign Analytics and Messaging Insights.
 To learn more, read Email Bounces.

 # Import